officialparacite/rg-fzf/README.md

 - **Filename filter uses glob, not fuzzy**: When you switch back to content mode, the filename filter becomes a glob pattern (`*pattern*`), not fuzzy search.
 Type substrings that actually appear in filenames.
 - **No multiline search**: `\n` in patterns won't match across lines (ripgrep limitation with fzf integration).

+[!NOTE]
+> It might crash if you have lots of files with many lines due to an fzf limitation.
+You can work around this by typing a few characters instead of waiting for it to load everything.

 ## License

 MIT